NatsuDragneel808/PS4-PPPWn-and-Game-Loading-Prepackaged-Tutorial/README.md

 Download Loader & Conversion Kit from releases (All In 1)

+Plug in your ethernet cable between your pc and ps4, open pppwn loader, and just press start.
+Double check to make sure your wifi on ps4 is ticked on, do not reconfigure any settings, it won't connect you to the internet, just your pc.

 PS4 = No link access, can't locate the website by search at this time PSX-FPKG = PS1
 PS2-FPKG = PS2